onaio/fhir-web/docs/keycloak-configuration.md

 ### Managing permissions.

 At this point you can use the client credentials to run fhir-web.
-However, when you login with the realm admin user, you will notice that you get a 403 Unauthorized page.
+However, when you login with the realm admin user or any other new user, you will notice that you get a 403 Unauthorized page or that some modules are missing.
 This is because we have not yet assigned the user with the required permissions to view content on the web app.

 ![Unauthorized](./images/403-unauthorized.png)